Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 Each class ends up looking a little different, but in all classes, students are reading, writing, and thinking much more deeply than they were before.
 Class discussions are much better when students have already read, and already thought about the material.
 Indeed, I struggled to stimulate great discussion before the implementation of the RAs.
 And when we get off schedule where RA’s don’t align right with class topics discussion goes down the tubes.

 So it seems like the RA’s in advance are an awesome addition to a course.

-As well, I had students write papers before my changes, but I was constantly disappointed at the lack of thought evident in their papers – they were summaries more than expositions.
+As well, I had students write papers before my changes, but I was often disappointed at the lack of thought evident in their papers – many were summaries more than expositions.
 With the combination of formative and summative writing though, my students are producing some really impressive works.
-If I weren’t always so tired, I’d really enjoy reading finals!
+Even when I exhausted, I really enjoy reading finals!